fpinzn/fpinzn.github.io/portfolio.md

 # Misc

-### Illustration - Graphics
+### Illustration

-I like to draw in my free time, I even switched one semester to Arts just to went back to Systems Engineering!
+I like to draw in my free time, I even switched one semester to Arts just to go back to Systems Engineering!

 <div class='carousel app'>
     <img src='/projects/others/TBF/paramo.png'>